finalburnneo/FBNeo/src/burner/libretro/README.md

 This core widely supports the RetroArch input latency reduction features, with **runahead single instance** and **preemptive frames** being the recommended methods.

-Support for **runahead second instance** is not guaranteed because it doesn't exist in standalone FBNeo unlike the other methods.
+Proper support for **runahead second instance** is not guaranteed because it doesn't exist in standalone FBNeo unlike the other methods.

 ## RetroAchievements